Iago Khvichia

-Iago Khvichia (იაგო ხვიჩია; born on May 19, 1982) is a Georgian politician who served as a member of Parliament from 2020 to 2024.
+Iago Khvichia (იაგო ხვიჩია; born May 19, 1982) is a Georgian politician who served as a member of Parliament from 2020 to 2024.
 He is the chairman of New Political Center — Girchi, a right-libertarian political party.

 Biography

 Early life and legal career

 Iago Khvichia was born on May 19, 1982, in Didi Tchqoni, a village in then-Soviet Georgia's Martvili district.
 In 2004, he graduated from Tbilisi State University with a degree in jurisprudence and became a lawyer, first working for the Association of Young Economists of Georgia, a conservative think-tank, where he specialized in licensing and permitting regulations.

 In 2007, he joined the public sector and became head of the Legal Department of the Tbilisi Office of the National Agency of Public Registration, a position he kept until 2012.
 In that position, he was vocal in his criticism of a 2011 bill that granted religious organizations the right to organize as LEPLs (Legal Entities of Public Law), thus granting them tax and financial benefits, as he argued that the legislation authorized each denomination to open an unlimited number of LEPLs.

 In 2013, Khvichia became an associate professor of administrative law at the libertarian Free University.
 In 2014, he opened his own law firm, Tbilisi Legal Consulting, and would represent famous actor Otar Koberidze in his defamation lawsuit against the newspaper Alia, winning one of Georgia's rare cases of defamation lawsuits since the country's decriminalization of libel in 2004.
 As a lawyer, he briefly assisted the Education and Cultural Affairs Department of the City of Tbilisi in 2021, while already serving in Parliament.